-- User-friendly Interface: This photo organizing software is relatively simple to use which makes it perfect for complete beginners.
+- User-friendly Interface: This photo organizing software is relatively simple, making it perfect for beginners.

-- Facial Recognition: AI-powered face recognition features allow you to easily categorize photos.
+- Facial Recognition: AI-powered face recognition features allow you to categorize photos easily.

 - Advanced Features: This tool offers features to rival Lightroom CC from Adobe at a cost that is significantly cheaper.

 - Extremely simple to use, perfect for beginners